dnakhooda/Neutron/README.md

 ## Quick Start

-Here's a basic example of how to set up a Neutron game:
+Here's a basic example of a Neutron game:

 ```typescript
 // Import Neutron